Mobile Acquisition

 IMPORTANT: Begin and end the mobile survey driving in an area with reasonably open views of the sky.

-It is recommended that at least 15 to 30 seconds of data be collected while driving at a constant heading (before and after survey).
-This will ensure that an initial position, velocity and heading can be determined from the GNSS data, which is required by the alignment process.
+Perform a strong heading alignment by driving fast and straight at the beginning and end of scanning.
+We recommend a heading alignment of approximately 10 seconds of data be collected while driving at a constant heading (before and after survey).
+This will ensure that an initial position, velocity and heading can be determined from the GNSS data, which is required by the alignment process. (do it in a safe place!)

 Following this initial coarse alignment procedure, several changes in heading (left and right turns) should be performed to maximize attitude convergence prior to entering challenging GNSS conditions.
+Our recommendation is a figure-8 pattern if possible.

 INS Static Alignment Strategy (FOG IMUs #32-60)